Last updated: May 4, 2026

 - How it helps: This can be useful when the senior needs help at home but may not qualify for, or may not yet have, the full waiver.

-- How to apply or use it: Ask your county office, hospital discharge planner, or doctor’s office about a personal care referral.
-Arkansas uses a Personal Care Referral Form that is emailed to Referrals@arkansas.gov.
+- How to apply or use it: Ask the county office, hospital discharge planner, doctor’s office, or current care manager how to request personal care.
+The Arkansas Personal Care manual explains that services must be authorized in a care plan.

 - What to gather or know first: Arkansas says state-plan personal care for adults age 21 and older is generally capped at 64 hours a month.
 If you need more time than that, ask whether ARChoices is the better fit.